 CernVM-FS can optionally skip compression of files.
 This can be beneficial, for instance, if the repository is known to contain already compressed content, such as JPG images or compressed ROOT files.
-In order to disable compression, set CVMFS\COMPRESSION\ALGORITHM=none in the /etc/cvmfs/repositories.d/\$repository/ server.conf file.
+In order to disable compression, set CVMFS\COMPRESSION\ALGORITHM=none in the /etc/cvmfs/repositories. d/\$repository/server.conf file.
 Client version >= 2.2 is required in order to read uncompressed files.

 Instead of SHA-1, CernVM-FS can use RIPEMD-160 or SHAKE-128 (a variant of SHA-3 with 160 output bits) as hash algorithm.
 In general, we advise not to change the default.
 In future versions, the default might change from SHA-1 to SHAKE-128.
 In order to enforce the use of a specific hash algorithm, set CVMFS\HASH\ALGORITHM=sha1, CVMFS\HASH\ALGORITHM=rmd160, or CVMFS\HASH\ALGORITHM=shake128 in the server.conf file.
-Client version >= 2.1.18 is required for accessing repositories that use RIPEMD-160.
-Client version >= 2.2 is required for accessing repositories that use SHAKE-128.
+Client version >= 2.1.18 is required for accessing repositories that use SHAKE-128.